banaya7/banaya7/README.md

 ### **Certifications**:
 - CompTIA A+
 - CompTIA Network+
+- CompTIA Security+
 - Introduction to DevOPs & Site Reliability Engineneering
+- AWS Solutions Architect: Associate

 ## 💻 Current Projects
 - **Laptop Saver**: A software project focused on improving device performance and longevity.
+- **PowerShell: Automation of several sys admin tasks

 ## 🎯 Career Goals
-I’m currently breaking into the IT field, exploring roles that involve technical support, DevOps, and IoT development.
+I’m currently in the IT field, exploring roles that involve technical support, DevOps, and IoT development.
 My ultimate goal is to contribute to innovative and sustainable tech solutions.

 ## 🤝 Collaboration & Interests
 - **Open to**: Collaborating on IoT, Python, and PowerShell projects.